Søgne Municipality

 Søgne is a former municipality in the old Vest-Agder county, Norway.
-The municipality existed from 1838 until 2020 when it was merged with the municipalities of Songdalen and Kristiansand into the "new" Kristiansand municipality in what is now Agder county.
-It was located in the traditional district of Sørlandet, just outside of the city of Kristiansand.
-The administrative centre of the municipality was the hamlet of Tangvall.
-Hamlets and areas in Søgne include Ausviga, Eig, Høllen, Langenes, Lohne, Lunde, Ny-Hellesund, Trysnes, Vedderheia, Ålo, and Åros.
+The 151 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Kristiansand Municipality in Agder county.
+The administrative centre was the village of Tangvall.
+Other villages and residential areas in the municipality included Ausviga, Eik, Høllen, Langenes, Lone, Lunde, Ny-Hellesund, Trysnes, Vedderheia, Ålo, and Åros.